miqbalnugraha/floweradvisor-test/README.md

 - Inside your project folder, open the terminal and "run composer update"
 - Run "copy .env.example .env"
 - Run "php artisan key:generate"
 - Don't forget make a database for your project at localhost/phpmyadmin.
-You can name it anything (ex: astronacci_test)
+You can name it anything (ex: floweradvisor)
 - Once the database is created, you can make adjustments to the database settings in the ".env" file
 - Back to your terminal, run "php artisan migrate"
 - Run "php artisan db:seed"